Nkluge-correa/Aira/Cards/models/Harmless-RewardModel.md

 ## Usage

-Here's an example of how to use the RewardModel to score the quality of a response to a given prompt:
+Here's an example of how to use the Harmless-RewardModel to score the quality of a response to a given prompt:

 ```python
 from transformers import AutoTokenizer, AutoModelForSequenceClassification